Seven Tips on the Art of Applying our Hands-On Skills

 If you're considering entering this field, here are a few things to keep in mind as we progress working within a clinical setting:

-- There is a DIFFERENCE between our homework assignment versus assignment within a clinical setting.
-I learned this the hard way.
 Assignment within a clinical setting refers to how many residents we will be caring for that particular shift.
-In other words, our workload.
-However, our homework assignments refer to our self-reflection, daily journals, observation reports, and care plan submissions to our instructor.
+Homework assignments include self-reflection, daily journals, observation reports, and care plan submissions to our instructors.

 Stay tuned for more updates!